François-Marie, comte de Broglie

-Born in Piedmont, he was originally known as Francesco-Maria di Broglia, conte di Revel before becoming naturalized in France after 1643.
+Born in Piedmont (then in the Savoyard state), he was originally known as Francesco-Maria di Broglia, conte di Revel before becoming naturalized in France after 1643.
 Broglie founded one of the enduring families of the French aristocracy.
 His son Victor-Maurice became a marshal of France, and his grandson, François-Marie (also a marshal of France) became the first duc de Broglie.
 He died on 2 July 1656 in a siege of Valenza, Italy with the rank of lieutenant-general.